Stetchy0/ProjectPentalogy/Characters/Bunny.md

 ---
 #syntheticdemon

 Noah, or General Bunny of the [[Black Crusaders]], contains the synthetic demon of a rabbit.
 As the youngest and newest general, he is notoriously rude, sadistic, violent, and a raging misogynist.
-He was born in [[!
-Farther Earth|farther earth]].
+He was born in [[Farther Earth|farther earth]].

 He earned his position partly because the general he looks up to, [[Fox]], put in a good word for him.